Skip to Content

 BS, Biology, Tunghai UniversityPhD, Biology, Purdue University

-Post Doctoral, Neurophysiology, Purdue UniversityPost Doctoral, Neurogenetics, California Institute of Technology
+Post Doctorate, Neurophysiology, Purdue UniversityPost Doctorate, Neurogenetics, California Institute of Technology

 Biosciences Graduate ProgramInterdisciplinary Graduate Program in GeneticsInterdisciplinary Graduate Program in NeuroscienceInterdisciplinary Graduate Program in Translational BiomedicineMedical Scientist Training Program